martynbiz/wordpress-vagrant/README.md

 ## Run vagrant

-Now that provision and vagrantfile are ready, start up the vagrant instance:
+Now that provision.sh and Vagrantfile are ready, start up the vagrant instance:

 ```
 vagrant up
 ```

+It should now be possible to view the new blog in the browser with the domain used.
+This will be http://blog.vagrant if unchanged.

-## What next?
+## What now?

-Login to wp-admin

-Unless you've change the `wp install` command in provision, your can login with supervisor/strongpassword.
+Unless you've change the `wp install` command in provision, your can login to wp-admin with supervisor/strongpassword.
 Choose/download a theme, create menus, create posts etc

-TODO
-* hosts, etc ..
-OR configure to /vagrant ; 8080
-* media file
-* allow media files to be uploaded via admin ui